Proquror/SillyTavern-Infoboard-Extended/README.md

 - NPC `age=""` on `<c />` elements, displayed as a plate next to NPC names
 - swipe / regeneration state preservation
 - rename NPC button in settings
-- debug XML edit fuction
+- debug XML edit
+  - per message for inline infoboard

 ---